refenir/Bookli/README.md

 To find ip address of your localhost, run ifconfig (macOS) or ipconfig /all (windows).

-After finding the ip address, change the variables QUERY_FOR_BOOKINGS and QUERY_FOR_STUDENTS to be the ip address.
+After finding the ip address, change the variables QUERY_FOR_BOOKINGS and QUERY_FOR_STUDENTS in the file BookingDataService.java to be the ip address.